okhawass/Insurance-Claims-Model/README.md

    The Dataset:
-Our dataset contains ~ 58,000 instances with 44 columns containing information about the driver, region, and vehicle.
+The dataset contains ~ 58,000 instances with 44 columns containing information about the driver, region, and vehicle.
 The last column states whether the  policyholder filed a claim.

   The Solution: